SuhaasKiran/eons/README.md

 4. Add checks for invalid inputs in Time and Place.
 5. Store all configs in config.yaml
 6. Provide options to use different text generation and image generation models.
+7. Make the HTTP requests async to speed up game loading.